ulrich-barnstedt/java-json/readme.md

 ## java-json
 `ulrichbarnstedt.lib.json`

 A small library to make converting classes to JSON easier.
+Note: Classes themselves can also be annotated for use cases such as deserializing the data later on.

 ### Example